 We present a convergence study for the X-VEM described in the previous sections applied to the cracked beam torsion problem (4), which, as discussed in Section 3, exhibits a singular solution at the crack tip.
 Recalling that the transformation $v = u - y^2/2$ holds, from the solution u of problem (4), the solution in terms of stress function v of the original problem can be determined.
 The main features of the problem at hand, together with adopted geometry and boundary conditions, have been described in Section 3.
-In the X-FEM framework, it has been shown by Laborde et al. [24] and Béchet et al. [25] that optimal convergence is recovered if all nodes that lay within a fixed radius around the singularity are enriched.
+A stabilization parameter $\alpha = 1$ has been chosen for all the simulations, and a sensitivity analysis on α is proposed at the end of the Section.
+In the X-FEM framework, it has been shown in [33-35] that optimal convergence is recovered if all nodes that lay within a fixed radius around the singularity are enriched.
 This strategy is referred to as geometric enrichment.
-Also for the X-VEM, it has been proved that geometric enrichment in the presence of singularities is beneficial to the convergence rate of the method [14].
+Also for the X-VEM, it has been proved that geometric enrichment in the presence of singularities is beneficial to the convergence rate of the method [20].
 For this reason, we apply geometric enrichment to the cracked beam torsion problem, by enriching all the nodes within a radius $r_e = 0.2$ from the origin, where the singularity lays.
 Fig. 3 represents geometric enrichment for a mesh of quadrilateral elements.
 Since, in this case, the enrichment function does not coincide with the global exact solution of the problem, we only use the extended projector Π_X^{∇} on elements containing enriched nodes, whereas the standard projector Π^{∇} is employed for the remaining non-enriched elements.
 The convergence study has been conducted by means of two different sets of 5 meshes each.
 The first set is composed of 8, 32, 128, 512, 2048 quadrilateral elements, respectively, while the second set is made of 8, 28, 88, 300, 1120 polygonal elements, respectively; see Fig. 4 for an example of polygonal mesh.
 The number of elements in polygonal meshes has been chosen so that each polygonal mesh has the same number of degrees of freedom as the corresponding quadrilateral mesh.
-In particular, polygonal meshes have been generated starting from a Voronoi tassellation obtained with the Lloyd's algorithm [26].
+In particular, polygonal meshes have been generated starting from a Voronoi tassellation obtained with the Lloyd's algorithm [36].
 To illustrate the strengths of the method, we compare the results obtained from the X-VEM with results obtained from classic VEM and FEM.
 From an engineering point of view, the most interesting quantity is not the value taken by the stress function v but, rather, the so-called stress intensity factor σ_0 defined as [4]: